mobily-enterprises/jsonreststores/README.md

 BONUS: I can finally, finally, FINALLY switch off MongoDb in my development machine!

 ## IMPROVE dstore
-- [ ] Change dstore so that querying is compatible with JsonRestStore's, so that ordering always matches
+- [ ] Change dstore so that querying is compatible with JsonRestStore's, extend it so that it searches in _children as well
+- [ ] Implement queryConditions in dstore: if defined, filtering will be based on those fields
 - [ ] Check that hotplate all works with new filtering, without ever doing a refresh
 - [ ] Maybe make JsonRestStore's query format match dstore's if needed (add regexp?)